rust-lang/rust/src/doc/guide.md

 This prints out our `Hello, world!` text to our terminal.

-If you come from a dynamically typed language like Ruby, Python, or JavaScript, you may not be used to these two steps being separate.
-Rust is an **ahead-of-time compiled language**, which means that you can compile a program, give it to someone else, and they don't need to have Rust installed.
-If you give someone a `.rb` or `.py` or `.js` file, they need to have Ruby/Python/JavaScript installed, but you just need one command to both compile and run your program.
-Everything is a tradeoff in language design, and Rust has made its choice.

 Congratulations!
 You have officially written a Rust program.
 That makes you a Rust programmer!
 Welcome.

+If you come from a dynamically typed language like Ruby, Python, or JavaScript, you may not be used to these two steps being separate.
+Rust is an **ahead-of-time compiled language**, which means that you can compile a program, give it to someone else, and they don't need to have the Rust compiler installed.
+If you give someone a `.rb` or `.py` or `.js` file, they need to have Ruby/Python/JavaScript installed, but you just need one command to both compile and run your program.
+Everything is a tradeoff in language design, and Rust has made its choice.

 Next, I'd like to introduce you to another tool, Cargo, which is used to write real-world Rust programs.
 Just using `rustc` is nice for simple things, but as